Understanding Fairness in Software Engineering: Insights from Stack Exchange: Discussion

 \subsection{Implications for Enhancing Fairness}

-This study examines how software practitioners experience fairness problem, offering insight that may aid researchers in understanding what is important to these practitioners and ultimately improving work practices and increasing competitiveness \cite{John2005}.
-We have compiled a collection of posts on common fairness issues faced by practitioners, including team expectations and context-specific problems.
+This study examines how software practitioners experience fairness problem, offering insight that may help researchers in understanding what is important to these practitioners and improving work practices \cite{John2005}.
+We have compiled a collection of posts on fairness issues faced by practitioners, including context-specific problems.
 The findings could also be explored by researchers to explore how fairness impacts SE outcomes.
-Fairness, as explored in justice literature, notably impacts job satisfaction \cite{Otaye2014Mapping,Choi2014Organizational,Dubinsky1993Effects, Qureshi2019Impact}, a key driver of productivity in SE \cite{Storey2021}.
-Story et al. found this relationship is affected by challenges in software development and various workplace variables \cite{Storey2021}.
+Fairness, as explored in OJ literature, notably impacts job satisfaction \cite{Otaye2014Mapping,Choi2014Organizational,Dubinsky1993Effects, Qureshi2019Impact}, a key driver of productivity in SE \cite{Storey2021}.
+Story et al. found this relationship is affected by challenges in SE and various workplace variables \cite{Storey2021}.
 Our research identified fairness issues in SE, which also can lead to further exploration into their importance and resolution, inspired by Begel et al. \cite{Begel2014}.
 These findings could lead to important questions about which fairness problems are important and how they can be effectively addressed in SE.
+Our mapping to the OJ literature also creates opportunities to bring insights from other literature into SE.
+Furthermore, by using the labelled data, an automated tool for identifying and classifying fairness posts could also be developed , as done in the work of Callan et al. \cite{Callan2022}.

-Our mapping to the fairness literature creates opportunities to bring insights from other literature into SE.
-By using the labelled data, an automated tool for identifying and classifying fairness posts could also be developed.
-Such tool can drastically reduce manual effort to analyse the posts, as done in the work of Callan et al. \cite{Callan2022}.
-This study also suggests that fairness perceptions in SE are unique to the context.
 To better understand how fairness is experienced in SE, practitioners should reflect on Colquitt’s fairness theory and consider everyday situations unique to SE, as observed in this study.
 Colquitt’s theory is based on practical and specific principles \cite{Colquitt2015}, and improving fairness perceptions can enhance organizational outcomes \cite{Colquitt2001}.
 For example, procedural fairness is highly correlated with job satisfaction \cite{Mossholder1998,Wesolowski1997}, and creating a fair environment could lead to more satisfied developers, helping companies attract and retain talent \cite{Storey2021}.
-To achieve procedural fairness, practitioners should consider offering greater control, consistency, accuracy, reduced sources of bias, and correction \cite{Colquitt2015}.
+To achieve procedural fairness, practitioners should consider offering more consistency, accuracy, and reduced sources of bias \cite{Colquitt2015}.